plandek-utils/ts-parse-dayjs/README.md

 Optionally we can set an origin as second argument, otherwise the current time is used.

+**note: BREAKING CHANGE from 2.x to 3.x: The second argument is now an object like `{ origin: originDate }` instead of the origin directly**

 If the string cannot be parsed correctly, it will return `null`.

 If the string is parsed correctly, it will return an object with: